Ibrahim Hewitt: Controversy

-Hewitt’s response to controversy
+Response

 In 2015, Hewitt published a response to the national press, particularly to The Sun and The Times who had called him an "Islamic extremist."
 Hewitt claims "the purpose of the articles was clearly to damage" then "Labour Party leadership candidate" Jeremy Corbyn "by showing what 'bad' company he keeps".
 Interpal, and Al-Aqsa School, "have been dragged into the mire".
 Corbyn praised Hewitt and Interpal in 2013.

 In his response, Hewitt claimed that while Interpal is specially designated in the U.S. for funding Hamas, the charity denies these allegations.
 According to him, Interpal was cleared by the Charity Commission in 2009 after over two years of inquiry.
 According to Hewitt, the charity commission report found that “there has been nothing brought to the inquiry’s attention that suggests that the charity’s funding has been siphoned off for inappropriate or non-charitable purposes.”
 [2] He denied that his charity has ever funded Hamas and asserted that the United States never produced evidence to that effect, nor was there any due process, despite the designation.
 He claimed that lawyers for Interpal are currently working with the U.S. Treasury to have the designation removed.

 Speaking about his 1994 book, What Does Islam Say?, Hewitt denies that his call for violent punishment for adulterers has any bearing on his personal view of the world, "In that book, the question of adultery and apostasy is dealt with on the bases of a Prophetic saying in two key texts after the Holy Qur’an.
 There are texts in the Old Testament that call for equally draconian punishment.
 These do not mean that I would advocate such actions.
 Of course I do not; If I did, I would rightly be arrested for doing so."
 He rejects news reports that refer to him as either a cleric or a preacher.

 In regards to the allegations against Al-Aqsa school, Hewitt denies that child protection is based on sharia law: "Like all policies at the school, 'safeguarding children' is based on the regulations required by law for the school to follow."